(For those of you just here for the baseball, it begins somewhere Word 1782. I’ll meet you there.)

 Home improvement shows in general are interesting to me because Josh the Pilot and I have undergone, by my count, approximately eight hundred thousand moves in the course of our marriage, and I’m not even counting the time we rode a train to the summit of Pikes Peak and I announced that I now lived there because the bikes we were supposed to ride back down had brakes that worked, as a bonus excitement feature, only on level ground.

 But the most difficult time we had finding a non-terrifying place to live was right here where I grew up.
-Since West Siders are required by law to live out our days in a fifty-foot radius of where they were born, decent turnkey housing is difficult to come by.
+Since those of us who grew up in Cincinnati are required by law to live out our days in a fifty-foot radius of where they were born, decent turnkey housing is difficult to come by.

 My time in Florida and Alabama have rendered Ohio winters an unbearable horror of frost-encrusted, unending night, so when we arrived in Cincinnati, we tried to find a property with as much natural light as possible.
 The problem is, the only places we can afford with such a luxury tend to be in neighborhoods where “light” is understood as “what you use to fire up the nearest available illegal substance.”
 We toured many apartments and homes with large windows, which were delightful, because they offered an excellent view of all the murdering and vandalism.
 Many of these houses belied the Cincinnatian stereotype of smothering dowdiness and offered, often right in the center of the basement, a toilet with absolutely nothing else around it to suggest a human understanding of what a toilet is actually used for.
 We pioneered open concept right here in the Midwest, and we did it without a single Property Brother.

 Much as I enjoy watching the disintegration of Western Civilization from my forsaken backsplashless kitchen, what I wish we could do is afford even a tumbledown, wall-infested house and also hiring the complete set of Property Brothers to rush in and save me from all the plastic linoleum.
 I’m not averse to renovation, because my parents conducted one when I was in grade school; they put a dormer on the back of our little Cape Cod and added a family room.
 It took months and months and my sister and I alternated sleeping on the living room couch and our stacked twin mattresses towering above it.
 We also learned, against our wills, a great deal about insulation.
-I remember a lot of drywall, my mother bursting into tears when she discovered an entire floor of baseboards stained approximately four billion shades too dark, and the workers training me to hand out beer at the end of the day. (“Miller Time, Beth!” they’d say, and I’d hop to.
-It’s the only useful, resume-enhancing skill I have ever acquired.)
+I remember a lot of drywall, my mother bursting into tears when she discovered an entire floor of baseboards stained approximately four billion shades too dark, and the workers training me to hand out beer at the end of the day.
+(This is, I should point out, the only useful, resume-enhancing skill I have ever acquired.)

 From my parents’ perspective, this was probably hell on a backhoe.
 The yard was rubble.
 Large sweaty strangers banged about the house while my sister and I attempted homework.
 Piles of bricks coated with decorative toppings of plastic sheeting sat around for weeks on end.
 One worker was wearing the same pink shorts every single time we saw him.